mduleone/dule.one-next/README.md

 yarn dev
 ```

 Then, you'll be able to see the application running at http://localhost:3000.
 Edit files in [`src/pages`](./src/pages) to edit the various pages.
-All of the various pages are powered by data in he [`src/data`](./src/data) directory.
+All of the various pages are powered by data in the [`src/data`](./src/data) directory.

 ## Generating the Resume